jscript-panel/jscript-panel.github.io/docs/docs/guides/font-rgb.md

 !!! note
-	As of component version `3.6.0`, `DrawColouredText` provided in `helpers.txt` is obsolete. `gr.WriteText` now has `$rgb` parsing built in.
+	As of component version `3.6.0`, `DrawColouredText` provided in `helpers.txt` is obsolete and has been removed. `gr.WriteText` now has `$rgb` parsing built in.
 All included samples have been updated but some may need reloading from the `Samples` button.

 Use `DrawStyledText` when you want to use `$font` or `$font / $rgb` combined.